r9y9/nnmnkwii/docs/references/frontend.rst

 Frontend
 ========

-The module doesn't mean to cover language-dependent text processing frontend.
-The module provides utilities to convert structural representation that has rich linguistic contexts (e.g, HTS-style full-context label) to its numerical form.
+Utilities to convert structural representation that has rich linguistic contexts (e.g, HTS-style full-context label) to its numerical form.
+Note that the module doesn't mean to cover language-dependent text processing frontend.

 Merlin frontend
 ---------------